FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 Fix an arbitrary $\sigma=(v_1, \ldots, v_n)\in\EVO(\varphi)$.
 Then $v_1\in L$ by Lemma~\ref{lmm:u_f+1 in L}.
 For each connected component $C$ of $\calH-\{v_1\}$, define a sub-query $\varphi_{C}$ with variable ordering $\sigma_C$ on the conditional factors $\left\{ \psi_S(\cdot\suchthat x_{v_1}) \suchthat S \in\calE \wedge S \cap \calV(C) \neq \emptyset \right\}, $ where $\sigma_{C}$ is the subsequence of $\sigma$ obtained by picking out vertices in $\calV(C)$.
 Let $P_C$ be the precedence poset of the expression tree for $\varphi_{C}$.
 By induction on the number of variables, we know $\sigma_{C}\in \EVO(\varphi_C) \subseteq \CWE(\LE(P_C)).$ Hence, there exists $\pi_{C}\in\LE(P_C)$ that is \CW-equivalent to $\sigma_{C}$.

 The expression tree $P_C$ for $\varphi_{C}$ consists of an empty root (with `free' tag).
 This root has only one child node $L_C$.
 The subtree rooted at $L_C$ is called an $L_C$-subtree.
-Now, if we attach all the roots of all the $L_C$-subtrees together, we will create a tree whose root $R$ is the union of the $L_C$.
-Then, we add $v_1$ to the root $R$ and add an empty parent to $R$ then we will obtain exactly the expression tree $P$.
+The expression tree $P$ can be constructed from all the $L_C$-subtrees as follows.
+We create a root $R$ containing a single node $v_1$ and we add an empty parent to $R$.
+Now we attach all the $L_C$ subtrees to become subtrees of $R$ (such that each node $L_C$ is now a child node of $R$.)
+Then, we merge into $R$ every child node $L_C$ that has the same tag as $R$ (which is the tag of $v_1$).
+The resulting tree is exactly the expression tree $P$, and the resulting $R=L$ is the union of $\{v_1\}$ with all nodes $L_C$ that have the same tag as $v_1$.